trevrosen/git-grabber/README.md

 I've used this stack and structure a few times for microservices.
 I find it easy to deal with and flexible enough to carry forward some of the (sadly necessary) warts that might exist in legacy projects.

+## What it does
+* Allow you to specify a GitHub user you want to track
+* Retrieve some information about that user
+* Uses MySQL for a backend

 ## Prerequisites/Conventions

 * Use a Makefile to make common tasks easy